 I am sure you know that a simple investment strategy like price to book ratio combined with momentum is a very good to use to earn very high returns after a severe market correction.

-However in times such as at the end of 2013 and 2014, when the markets were neither very undervalued or overvalued, earning yield and momentum may have been a better way to find high return investment ideas.
+However in times when the markets are neither very undervalued or overvalued, earning yield and momentum may have been a better way to find high return investment ideas.

 You may miss other ideas